 I’m not at all certain about them, they are more like random thoughts jotted down on paper.
 As I found the news very confusing, and depressing, and as a result not very conducive to making sense of the situation, I designed them to help me think a little more rationally, and I’m sharing them with you for what they’re worth.

 Scenario 1: The EU gets its act together, encourages the creation of European digital giants and ousts US ones. the Internet remains global amongst free nations, but as each bloc goes on working in silos, the Internet runs a risk of being split into 4 major chunks (US, Europe, Russia and China).
-This scenario is in my mind, regardless of my support for Europe, improbable, law-suits are interminable, Europe has not shown unity in the face of digital The very notion of "market" — be it in B2B and B2C — is ..., its tax loopholes are also a no-no. How can you accuse anyone of not paying taxes, when this is not illegal.
+This scenario is in my mind, regardless of my support for Europe, improbable, law-suits are interminable, Europe has not shown unity in the face of digital Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr..., its tax loopholes are also a no-no. How can you accuse anyone of not paying taxes, when this is not illegal.
 Ikea and other European giants (Renault has been accused of tax avoidance with its Dutch scheme but the company denied) are making the most of such loopholes, why wouldn’t Apple?
 Besides, building European digital giants would take years, if at all possible, and no doubt that everyone would argue that they had rather be in Germany or Estonia rather than France, Spain or Italy.
 By the time all members have stopped squabbling, either nothing will have changed, or all US dismantled giants will have been replaced with Chinese ones.
 Besides, when the US and Chinese efforts are geared towards conquering the world — for better or for worse — with technology, Europe’s most unconvincing attempts are mostly aimed at protecting itself or its member states (sometimes against their will).
 I give this scenario a 10% chance to succeed, provided the European court makes an about-face regarding its overturned ruling of Margrethe Vestager’s law-suit vs Apple (Mrs Vestager has been Executive Vice President of the European Commission for a Europe Fit for the Digital Age since 2019.)

 For non-digital giants evading taxes through Europe’s fiscal loopholes read: